19 General Concepts

 Supervised learning trains statistical learning models through a target variable.

-Supervised learning is characterized by the presence of a target variable (dependent variable, response variable, output variable); it is the attribute we wish to model.
+Supervised learning is characterized by the presence of a target variable (dependent variable, response variable, output variable); it is the attribute about which we want to draw inferences (predict, classify, estimate. test hypotheses).
 The training and test data sets contain values for the target variable, also called the labels in machine learning.
+Data for supervised learning is often called labeled data (see Figure 19.4).
 The other variables in the data set are potentially input variables.
-This is the predominant form of learning in data science applications.
+Other commonly used names for the inputs are independent variables, predictor variables, regression variables.
+Supervised learning is the predominant form of learning in data science applications.

 Goals of supervised learning include to

 Studies can pursue one or more of these goals.
-For example, you might be interested in understanding the relationship between target and input variables and use that relationship for predictions as well as testing of hypotheses.
+For example, you might be interested in understanding the relationship between target and input variables and use that relationship to predict and to test hypotheses.

 The name supervised learning comes from thinking of learning in an environment that is supervised by a teacher.
 The teacher asks questions for which they know the correct answer (the ground truth) and judge a student’s response to the questions.
 The goal is to increase students’ knowledge as measured by the quality of their answers.
 But we do not want students to just memorize answers, we want to teach them to be problem solvers, to apply the knowledge to new problems, to be able to generalize.